Help & Reference

 Change your name

-- Edit the Name field.
+1. Edit the Your name field.

 The new name shows up beside your row in the Members list and as the inviter line in any invitation emails you send.